abhi1625/pid-controller/readme.md

 make code_coverage
 ```
 This generates a index.html page in the build/coverage sub-directory that can be viewed locally in a web browser.

+## To-Do
+- 94\% coverage due to getDt() method in class PID.
+Can be used more or cna be removed.